mecid/mecid.github.io/_posts/2019-07-31-introducing-container-views-in-swiftui.md

 }
 ```

-Here we have a more complex example, where Container view provides an acton handling closure and state binding to Rendering view.
-Let's summarize our thoughts about Container and Rendering views in SwiftUI.
+Here we have a more complex example, where *Container View* provides an acton handling closure and state binding to *Rendering View*.
+Let's summarize our thoughts about *Container and Rendering views in SwiftUI*.

-Container views should do things only related to data-flow:
+*Container Views* should do things only related to data-flow:
-1. Store the state of the view
+1. Store the state of the *Rendering View*
-2. Handle life cycle (onAppear/onDisappear)
+2. Fetch data using *ObservableObject*
-3. Fetch data using ObservableObject
+3. Handle life cycle (onAppear/onDisappear)
-4. Provide action handlers to the Rendering view
+4. Provide action handlers to the *Rendering View*

-Rendering views should do things only related to rendering:
+*Rendering Views* should do things only related to rendering:
-1. Build User Interface using primitive components provided by SwiftUI.
+1. Build User Interface using primitive components provided by *SwiftUI*.
 2. Compose User Interface by using other Rendering views.
 3. Use data as input to render User Interface and don't store any state.